nuran-nahadi/SDP-3216-Project/current_architecture.md

 - AI features rely on live external services; tests may require valid API keys and network connectivity.

 ## Next Steps for Pattern Introduction
+- Continue rolling the facade/repository pattern to remaining aggregates (tasks, journals, accounts) to keep router logic consistent.
-- Identify cross-cutting concerns (e.g., error handling, transaction management) that could benefit from design patterns (Factory, Strategy, Adapter) without disrupting current layering.
+- Identify cross-cutting concerns (e.g., error handling, transaction management) that could benefit from additional patterns (Factory, Strategy, Adapter) without disrupting the new layering.
-- Evaluate areas where synchronous service methods should become async or use patterns to isolate I/O-heavy AI integrations.
+- Evaluate areas where synchronous facade methods should become async or use patterns to isolate I/O-heavy AI integrations.